Our History

 In 1968, as the National Liberation Council government prepared to hand over power to a civilian regime, the ban on admissions was lifted and the second batch of fresh men was admitted.
 Admissions continued under the Progress Party regime under Dr. K.A.
 Busia in 1969, 1970 and 1971 when, for the first time, we had a full school with a full complement of the four-year batches running.
 As things began to improve in the life of the college, another disaster struck.
 There was a military coup d’état on the 13th of January, 1972 toppling the government of the Progress Party under Dr. K.A.
 Busia and ushering in the National Redemption Council under General I.K.
 Acheampong.
 This was, once again, a bad omen that was to reverse the fortunes of the college.

 As the college began to gain root, it was struck by another disaster.
-As if the bane of the college was tied to military regimes, this new government, like the military government that preceded it, put a hold on admissions for three consecutive years and hence there were no fresh admissions for 1972, 1973 and 1974.
+The military government in power once again suspended admissions for three consecutive years, hence there were no fresh admissions for 1972, 1973 and 1974.
 As the batches for 1968, 1969 and 1971 passed out without any in-takes in 1972, 1973 and 1974 respectively, the imminent demise of the college became obvious.
 The 1971 batch was the only batch left due to pass out in 1975 for the college to eventually fold up.
 Fearing the worst to happen, the stake-holders not wanting the physical structures to become desolate, thought it wise to bring in the then Ada Secondary Vocational School (now Ada Technical Institute) to share structures with the remaining batch of the college and take full occupation when the final batch passed out in 1975.

-As event unfolded, in the 1973/74 academic year, Mr. J.M.T.
-Dosoo the founding principal, moved out to take appointment as Head of Dangme Department at the School of Ghana Language at Ajumako.
+In the 1973/74 academic year, Mr. J.M.T.
+Dosoo, the founding principal, moved out to take appointment as Head of Dangme Department at the School of Ghana Language at Ajumako.
 Mr. Desmond O. Anuforo, a Nigerian and the senior- most graduate teacher on staff, took over as the Acting Principal.

 Appointment of a New Principal and Lifting of Ban on Fresh Admissions

-In the 1974/75 academic year, as though by divine providence, the powers-that-be appointed a new Principal – Mr. S.T.
-Tetteh- for the college.
+In the 1974/75 academic year, a new Principal – Mr. S.T.
+Tetteh, was appointed for the college.
 Under Mr. S.T.
 Tetteh, the fortunes of the college changed tremendously and have continued to grow in leaps and bounds.
 Through his efforts, the teacher training programme was revived and a fresh batch of students was admitted in September, 1975.
 It was also under him that the college became a co-educational institution.

 Between 1985 and 1988, being the only college with boarding facilities in the Greater Accra Region, the college served as one of the centres for the modular programme which was designed to train practicing pupil teachers during school vacations for the award of teachers’ certificate.